fbadin/weather-app/README.md

 ## Install the Node.js Dependencies

-Ensure you have a recent version of Node.js running on your local machine, then run:
+Ensure you have a recent version of Node.js running on your local machine.
+Currently built with Node v20 and npm v10.
+Run:

 ```sh
 npm ci